rbaumgar/otelcol-demo-app/OpenTelemetry.md

 ![operatorhub.png)](images/operatorhub.png)

-In this demo we do not install the OpenShift Elasticsearch Operator, because we us only in-memory tracing - no perstistance.
+In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no perstistence.

 Make sure you are logged in as cluster-admin: